-- 4.7.6.1 For works activities carried out on 31 July 2013, please refer to above layout map which shows the locations active works. - 4.7.6.2 Same type of works were carried out at the same location on 29 July 13 but Suspended Solids values recorded at SR5 on 29 July 13 is below the Action and Limit Level during the same tide which indicates project works is unlikely to contribute to the limit level exceedance recorded at SR5. - 4.7.6.3 Monitoring Stations IS10 and IS(Mf)11 which are considered downstream and closer to the active works than monitoring Station SR5.
-Since the Suspended Solids values recorded at IS10 and IS(Mf)11 are all below the Action and Limit Level during same tide on the same day which shows that the water quality noted at IS10 and IS(Mf)11 which are downstream of and closer to active works during flood tide than SR5 were not adversely affected by active works.
-Hence it is considered that the exceedance recorded at SR5 is not related to the Project. - 4.7.6.4 The exceedance was likely due to local effects in the vicinity of SR5. - 4.7.6.5 The exceedance was considered as non-Project related. - 4.7.6.6 Nevertheless, the Contractor was reminded to ensure provision of ongoing maintenance to the silt curtains and to carry out maintenance work once defects were found. - 4.7.6.7 Maintenance work of the silt curtain was carried out by the Contractor on a daily basis except Sunday and public holiday. - 4.7.7 The event action plan is annexed in Appendix L.
+- 4.7.9.2 IS(Mf)11 and IS10 are located downstream and closer to the active works than monitoring station SR10B(N) during flood tide.
+Depth Averaged Suspended Solids (SS) values (in mg/L) recorded during flood tide on the same day at IS(Mf)11 and IS10 were below the Action and Limit Level which indicates project work is unlikely to contribute to the action level exceedance recorded at SR10B(N) - 4.7.9.3 The monitoring location of monitoring station SR10B(N) are considered upstream and remote to the active works of this project during flood tide.
+Therefore it was unlikely that the exceedance recorded at SR10B(N) during flood tide was due to active construction activities of this project. - 4.7.9.4 The exceedance was likely due to local effects in the vicinity of SR10B(N). - 4.7.9.5 The exceedances were considered as Non-project related - 4.7.9.6 Nevertheless, the Contractor was reminded to ensure provision of ongoing maintenance to the silt curtains and to carry out maintenance work once defects were found. - 4.7.9.7 Maintenance work of the silt curtain was carried out by the Contractor on a daily basis except Sunday and public holiday.